recomb-seq/recomb-seq.github.io/_paper-calls/RECOMB-2025-CfP.md

 ##### Overlay Track

 Manuscripts submitted to this track will be reviewed by the program committee, and selected submissions will be invited for oral presentation.
 The manuscript should be hosted on a public preprint server (bioRxiv, arXiv, etc.) at the time of submission.
 There are no specific formatting requirements, but the paper should generally be formatted in a way that emphasizes the methodological contributions.
 We also encourage authors to keep the manuscripts within similar length limits as for the proceedings track.
-Manuscripts can be submitted elsewhere at the same time but should not be published or in press at the time of submission.
+Manuscripts can be submitted elsewhere at the same time but should not be published or in press at the time of submission, and authors will be required to post their manuscripts on a public preprint server (bioRxiv, arXiv, etc.) prior to the conference.
 For manuscripts that are in press or published, please consider the Highlights track of the main RECOMB conference.

 To indicate your submission should be considered for the overlay track, please include “[Overlay]” at the end of the paper title.